The Infuriating Reason This Salon Shamed A Pregnant Woman

 Advertisement

-"There is nothing society enjoys more than policing the behaviour of pregnant ladies, or so it seems," she writes.
-"The list of behavioural restrictions is as endless and ever-expanding as our bodies — spanning the consumption of tuna melts and the taking of hot baths to the changing of cat litter to the ancient practice of gardening."
+"There is nothing society enjoys more than policing the behavior of pregnant ladies, or so it seems," she writes.
+"The list of behavioral restrictions is as endless and ever-expanding as our bodies — spanning the consumption of tuna melts and the taking of hot baths to the changing of cat litter to the ancient practice of gardening."

 In fact, pregnant-woman-shaming starts before women are even pregnant.
 Last year, the CDC released guidelines suggesting that all sexually active women not on birth control — i.e., anyone who might possibly become pregnant — avoid alcohol completely, eliciting criticism for imposing impossible standards on women.